Academics

 How do we understand poverty in modern America?
 Images of poverty might lead us to believe poverty is exclusively a problem of urban people of color, but what do historic and modern depictions of poverty in popular culture -- reality TV shows, or films tell us?
 How is data on poverty calculated and understood?
 This course will explore the ever-changing and ever-political sociological and public health issues of measuring poverty in America today.
 Using literature, film, photography, and public data sets, the course will explore the true meaning of "poverty."
 Effective Fall 2018, this course fulfills a single unit in each of the following BU Hub areas: Social Inquiry I, The Individual in Community, Critical Thinking.

-LAW BK 935 Microfinance and Development
+LAW BK 935 MICROFINANCE

 This course provides an introduction to the field of microfinance, particularly its rapid evolution and role in economic development.
 Students will learn key concepts including the study of lending methodologies, products available to micro-entrepreneurs and the legal challenges, public policy considerations, and risks faced by investors, technical experts and financial providers.
 This course will also examine financial practices in the developing world such as payment and remittance systems, which allow foreign nationals to transfer funds internationally within and outside traditional banking systems.
-Not offered Spring 2022.
+Not offered Spring 2024.

-LAW JD 716 Construction Law
+LAW JD 716 CONSTRUCTION LAW

 This course will introduce students to the key concepts of construction law.
 The course takes students from pre-construction through project execution, and addresses the issues and conflicts that frequently arise during the construction process.
 Although portions of the course will address issues of contract law and dispute resolution, the course focuses on issues that are particular and unique to construction.